kathrynhamilton/textbooks/SystemsEngineering/SysML.md

 ##### Activity Diagram <a name="atdiag"></a>

-- Shows a procedural flow of system behaviour
+- Shows a procedural flow of system behaviour, in particular the responsibilities of each actor
 - Useful for workflow modeling
 - Contains *actions*, *objects*, and *nodes*
+- Shows evolution of the system over time

 ![Activity Diagram](https://github.com/kathrynhamilton/textbooks/SystemsEnginering/images/atdiag.png "Quick Reference Guide: Activity Diagram")

 ##### Sequence Diagram <a name="sqdiag"></a>

 - Decribes how a group of objects performs a process, using sequential interactions
+- Shows the communication and interaction between actors
 - Assigns responsibilities to blocks
+- Shows evolution of the system over time

 ![Sequence Diagram](https://github.com/kathrynhamilton/textbooks/SystemsEnginering/images/sqdiag.png "Quick Reference Guide: Sequence Diagram")

 #### Requirements Diagram <a name="rqdiag"></a>

--
+- Describes textual requirements contained in a specification
+- Shows relationships between requirements (eg. derivation)

 ![Requirements Diagram](https://github.com/kathrynhamilton/textbooks/SystemsEnginering/images/rqdiag.png "Quick Reference Guide: Requirements Diagram")